Immaculate Conception Church Harvestfest and Breakfast

 Details: The event will feature an all-you-can-eat breakfast from 8 a.m. to noon with ham, sausage, scrambled eggs, hash browns, and more.

-Other activities until 12:30 p.m. include a silent auction, bake sale, craft sale, used book sale, children’s games, and a raffle.
+Other activities until 12:30 p.m. include a silent auction, bingo, bake sale, craft sale, used book sale, children’s games, and a raffle.
 Cost for the breakfast is $8 for adults, $5 for children ages 5 to 12, and free for children 4 and under.
-A cherry wood grandmother clock handmade by Ron Pint, in the photo, is a raffle grand prize.
+A cherry wood grandmother clock handmade by Ron Pint is a raffle grand prize.

 Post a comment as